Ashrilys/VRChatAPI-on-DiscordBot/README.md

 1. Clone this repository.
 2. Install the dependencies with `npm install`.
-3. Configure your `config.json` for authentication.
-4. Run the bot with `node bot.js`.
+4. Run the bot with `node auth.js`.
+5. Write your ID and Password
+6. Rerun the `auth.js` to get asked for 2FA
+7. Add the 2FA code on the terminal
+8. The `config.json` file is generated and can be used !

+> **Note:** Do not work on the auth.js file, create a new file like bot.js to use the API

 ### Authentication